CBN and THC are both commonly used for sleep, anxiety, pain, and general relaxation.

 Benefits of CBN and THC Together

-The CBN-THC combination may render increased therapeutic benefits in several different areas:
+Research suggests the CBN-THC combination may render increased therapeutic benefits in several different areas:

 CBN and THC promote restful sleep